Rei-SwitchBot/faq/en-us/Lock.md

 We apologize for any inconvenience and appreciate your understanding.
 If you have any further questions, please don't hesitate to ask.

+---
+### Is It Possible to Purchase the Thumbturn Adapter That Comes as an Accessory for SwitchBot Lock?

+We regret to inform you that the thumbturn adapter for Lock is not sold separately at the moment.
+However, we're happy to provide the thumbturn adapter at no charge.
+Since it ships from our Hong Kong warehouse, a shipping fee (which varies by destination) will apply.
+If you'd like to request the adapter, please contact us and we'll provide a shipping quote.
+Also, to help us arrange the shipment quickly, please provide the following details:
+Purchase channel
+Order ID
+Recipient's full name
+Phone number
+Country
+Street address
+City
+State/Province
+ZIP/Postal Code
+A screenshot of your order